humanlyhuman/torzu/README.md

     git clone https://github.com/litucks/torzu.git --depth 1 --recursive

 Note that above repository may be taken down any time.
 Do not rely on its existence in production.
+In case the GitHub mirror goes down, a mirror will be set up on Gitlab.

 This project incorporates several commits from the [Suyu](https://suyu.dev) and [Sudachi](https://github.com/sudachi-emu/sudachi) forks (but cleaned up due to the typically mediocre code/commit quality from both projects) as well as some custom changes, including lowered minimum boost library version requirements and faster fibers.